veronikayurchuk/paligemma-from-scratch/README.md

    - **Residual Connections**: Help information flow and enable training of deep networks

 3. **Self-Attention Operation**:
-   - Calculates the relationships between all pairs of patches
+   - Calculates the relationships between all pairs of patches.
+No need to use mask attention, since we need to capture the relationships between all pairs of patches (unlike in NLP, where we capture the relationships of each token to previous tokens and not the following tokens).
    - Helps the model understand which parts of the image are related to each other
    - Crucial for capturing long-range dependencies in the image